fbacchella/ovirtcmd/README.md

 A CLI tool to manage an ovirt server.

-It's written in python and uses the [python SDK from ovirt](http://www.ovirt.org/develop/release-management/features/infra/python-sdk/)
+It's written in python and uses the [python SDK from ovirt](http://www.ovirt.org/develop/release-management/features/infra/python-sdk/) version 4

 Howto install venv